myl7/mylmoe/posts/2020-10-23-github-action-ssh-deploy.md

 title: Use SSH to deploy in GitHub Action
-pub_date: 2020-10-23
+pubDate: 2020-10-23
-upd_date: 2020-11-24
+updDate: 2020-11-24
-abstract: Do not reinvent the wheel.
+excerpt: Do not reinvent the wheel.
 Use appleboy/ssh-action or appleboy/scp-action.
 ---
 ## Where it starts from